How to Create a Marketplace: Build a Multi-Vendor Website

 Step 4: Develop user personas for sellers and buyers

-Successful marketplaces create an experience that caters to user needs.
+Successful companies create a marketplace experience that caters to user needs.
 To focus your marketplace on users, start by understanding sellers' and buyers’ motivations, pain points, needs, and expectations.

 Create ideal customer profiles (ICPs) for your marketplace